ConsumerAffairs Unaccredited Brand

 - Reputation: Pool Doctor has a great, long-standing reputation for providing reliable pool installation in the New York area.

-- Best for Homeowners in Long Island area who are looking for custom pools.
+- Best for: Homeowners in Long Island area who are looking for custom pools.

-Pool Doctor Company Profile
+Pool Doctor Company Information

 - Company Name: